Monereum/Monereum/README.md

 - Code is audited to find any potential similar problems.
 - If it is determined, in consultation with the submitter, that a CVE-ID is required, the primary handler will trigger the process.
 - Fixes are applied to the public repository and a new release is issued.
-- On the date that the fixes are applied, announcements are sent to Quorum-announce.
+- On the date that the fixes are applied, announcements are sent to Monereum-announce.
 - At this point you would be able to disclose publicly your finding.

 **Note:** This process can take some time.
 Every effort will be made to handle the security bug in as timely a manner as possible, however it's important that we follow the process described above to ensure that disclosures are handled consistently.